azsry/phasmophobia_mechanics/README.md

 Revenants move 1.5x slower than other ghosts when not chasing a player.
 When they are chasing a player, they are 2x faster than other ghosts.

-Jinns move at a speed of 2 (2 whats?
-I don't know.
-The game just says 2) when you are more than 4m away from it, and the fusebox is on.
+Jinns move at 2x Unity's default navmesh movement speed when you are more than 4m away from it, and the fusebox is on.

 After killing a player, the ghost will teleport back to where it was just before the hunting phase began, and reset to idle phase.
 They cannot initiate hunting phase for the next 25 seconds.